gradio-app/gradio/guides/01_getting-started/01_quickstart.md

 So far, we've discussed the **Interface** and **ChatInterface** classes, which provide high-level abstractions that let you very quickly create demos for input/output models and chatbots respectively.
 But what if your demo doesn't fall into one of these cases?

-Gradio also includes a **Blocks** class, which offers a low-level API for designing web apps with more flexible layouts and data flows.
+Gradio also includes a **Blocks** class, which offers a low-level approach for designing web apps with more flexible layouts and data flows.
 Blocks allows you to do things like control where components appear on the page, handle complex data flows (e.g. outputs can serve as inputs to other functions), and update properties/visibility of components based on user interaction — still all in Python.

 Let's take a look at a simple example, similar to our first `Interface` demo.
 Notice how the syntax here differs from `gr.Interface`.

 $code_hello_blocks

 $demo_hello_blocks

 Things to note: